No Dealing Desk (NDD).

 No Dealing Desk (NDD) is a method of trading in the forex market that provides trading participants with direct access to the interbank foreign exchange market.
 In this case, the broker does not have the opportunity to interfere in the trading process.

-Dealing Desk trading using dealing tables, which is practiced by most brokerage companies.
+dealing desk trading , which is practiced by most brokerage firms.

-Straight Through Processing – access to the foreign exchange market is provided through intermediary banks or large financial companies that have direct access to the Forex market.
+Straight Through Processing – access to the forex market is provided through intermediary banks or large financial companies with direct access to the forex market.